Docklands Light Railway extension to Thamesmead: Formal proposal

 The business case noted that a DLR extension to Thamesmead could cost between £700 million to £1.2 billion, and could be completed in the 2030s.
 The next step would be seeking government funding to develop the scheme further, with a full business case submitted in 2025.
 In February 2024, TfL began public consultation on the project, proposing an extension of the DLR to Thamesmead via Beckton Riverside, as outlined in the business case.
+TfL noted that 75% of respondents supported the proposal.
+Further public consultation took place in June 2025.

+In November 2025, HM Treasury gave approval in the November budget for TfL and the GLA to borrow the money required to build the extension.

+On 4 February 2026, TfL announced that the cost for the extension will be £1.62 billion and construction will start in 2028 and be completed in the early 2030s.
+In June 2026, the programme was revised, with TfL saying construction could begin in 2029 subject to funding and approvals.

 Route and stations

 As of February 2024, the proposed route of the DLR extension would diverge off the Beckton branch just after Gallions Reach, turning east to pass around Beckton Depot before Beckton Riverside station in Beckton.
 The route would then continue to head southeast, tunnelling under the river before arriving at Thamesmead station.
 The 2024 consultation noted that the line could, in the future, be extended further to Belvedere or elsewhere in the London Borough of Bexley in the future.